francescopatane96/eNERVE/README.md

 ***
 ### Instructions for creating a virtual environment (linux/unix/mac os):
-1. open a terminal or a terminal from an IDE (pyCharm or visual code studio)
+1. open a terminal or a terminal from an IDE (pyCharm or visual code studio);
 2. move to destination folder:
 ```
 cd /path/destination/